Broadmoor Sirens: History

 The thirteen sirens were created with the intention of warning residents in surrounding towns and villages to remain in their homes and keep their children supervised following the escape of a Broadmoor patient.
-The sirens are activated as a test at 10am every Monday to ensure they are working.
+The sirens were activated as a test at 10 am every Monday.
 The sirens are susceptible to electrical interference.
 In 2014, the Bracknell siren was activated accidentally during an electrical storm.
 In 2019, the sirens were also accidentally activated due to a technical fault.
 The thirteen satellite sirens were due to be decommissioned during 2018, with one siren remaining in the hospital grounds.

 The 1978 hit song "Sound of the Suburbs" by Camberley group the Members refers to the regular testing of the sirens.

 Future

 The last time the Broadmoor Sirens were activated because of an escape was in 1991, although they were activated in 1993 because of an attack at the hospital.
 In 2014, there were plans to remove seven of the thirteen sirens.
-This was because Broadmoor had added a second security fence around the hospital and intended to upgrade the remainder of the sirens so they had a 5 mi radius to improve on the two-mile radius of the 1952 sirens.
+This was because Broadmoor had added a second security fence around the hospital and intended to upgrade the remainder of the sirens so they had a 5 mi radius to improve on the two-mile radius of the sirens, which were installed in the late 1950s and early 1960s.
 Local residents objected to this on safety grounds due to there being sixteen primary schools within the radius of the sirens.

-It was reported on 2 June 2016 that the hospital planned to have twelve (possibly all thirteen) sirens scrapped by 2018 in favour of escape alerts via the Internet and Twitter.
-As of 2020, most of the original sirens have been removed from their locations, with the rest remaining idle.
+It was reported on 2 June 2016 that Broadmoor planned to remove all except the hospital siren, with alerts issued instead via television and social media.
+The individual sirens were replaced by a single longer-ranged siren at the hospital, which siren enthusiasts did not like.